SpringWell CF Whole House Water Filter System Review

 • A coconut catalytic carbon bed, also housed in the main tank.
 Catalytic carbon filtration media is a step up from regular activated carbon and is capable of removing both chlorine and chloramine, plus pesticides, TTHMs, and other organic contaminants.
 Most whole house water filters can only treat chlorine or chloramine, but SpringWell does both, significantly improving water quality.

-We chose to get the SpringWell CF1 installed by a professional, and the process took around 2 hours from start to finish.
+We chose to get the CF1 installed by a professional, and the process took around 2 hours from start to finish.
 If DIY isn’t your strong point, we recommend hiring a professional plumber.
 It’ll cost you around $200 on top of your upfront purchase, but it was a price we were happy to pay for the reassurance of a job well done.
 Our advice is to check the user manual to see if you’re up for the task before you spend your money.

 Something worth knowing is that not all parts for installation were included with our system.
 We needed to buy the necessary parts separately, including: